Resolution (structural biology)

-Resolution in terms of electron density is a measure of the resolvability in the electron density map of a molecule.
-In X-ray crystallography, resolution is the highest resolvable peak in the diffraction pattern, while resolution in cryo-electron microscopy is a frequency space comparison of two halves of the data, which strives to correlate with the X-ray definition.
+Resolution in the context of structural biology is the ability to distinguish the presence or absence of atoms or groups of atoms in a biomolecular structure.
+Usually, the structure originates from methods such as X-ray crystallography, electron crystallography, or cryo-electron microscopy.
+The resolution is measured of the "map" of the structure produced from experiment, where an atomic model would then be fit into.
+Due to their different natures and interactions with matter, in X-ray methods the map produced is of the electron density of the system (usually a crystal), whereas in electron methods the map is of the electrostatic potential of the system.
+In both cases, atomic positions are assumed similarly.

 Qualitative measures

-In structural biology, resolution can be broken down into 4 groups: (1) sub-atomic, individual elements are distinguishable and quantum effects can be studied, (2) atomic, individual atoms are visible and an accurate three-dimensional model can be constructed, (3) helical, secondary structure, such as alpha helices and beta sheets; RNA helices (in ribosomes), (4) domain, no secondary structure is resolvable.
+In structural biology, resolution can be broken down into 4 groups: (1) sub-atomic, when information about the electron density is obtained and quantum effects can be studied, (2) atomic, individual atoms are visible and an accurate three-dimensional model can be constructed, (3) helical, secondary structure, such as alpha helices and beta sheets; RNA helices (in ribosomes), (4) domain, no secondary structure is resolvable.

 X-ray crystallography

 As the crystal's repeating unit, its unit cell, becomes larger and more complex, the atomic-level picture provided by X-ray crystallography becomes less well-resolved (more "fuzzy") for a given number of observed reflections.
 Two limiting cases of X-ray crystallography are often discerned, "small-molecule" and "macromolecular" crystallography.
 Small-molecule crystallography typically involves crystals with fewer than 100 atoms in their asymmetric unit; such crystal structures are usually so well resolved that its atoms can be discerned as isolated "blobs" of electron density.
 By contrast, macromolecular crystallography often involves tens of thousands of atoms in the unit cell.
 Such crystal structures are generally less well-resolved (more "smeared out"); the atoms and chemical bonds appear as tubes of electron density, rather than as isolated atoms.
 In general, small molecules are also easier to crystallize than macromolecules; however, X-ray crystallography has proven possible even for viruses with hundreds of thousands of atoms.